ai-solution-eng/ai-solution-demos/multimodal-rag/README.md

 * Make sure that all connections to the models you want the RAG flow to use are in healthy state.
 Otherwise, go back to the "Tools & Frameworks" page, and update the helm chart values through the "Configure" button.
 * Create a new dataset (unless you plan to add new files or reuse an existing one):
 ![create-dataset](images/create-dataset.png)
-***Important: While optional, providing an accurate description of your dataset will eventually make it easier for the chat model to understand when to search information from that dataset.**
+* **Important: While optional, providing an accurate description of your dataset will eventually make it easier for the chat model to understand when to search information from that dataset.**
 The model will indeed need to know which dataset is susceptible to contain information relevant to your query, before effectively searching information using that query.
 * Ideally, you can provide your own files to customize this demo to your audience.
 For convenience, we provide sample_files.zip, under the [data folder](./data), an archive containing two public PCAI PDFs, a cat image and an extract from an interview with Mark Zuckerberg.
-These files are not expected to from a relevant dataset, but simply allow quick testing of the RAG, with files from multiple modalities.
+These files are not expected to form a relevant dataset, but simply allow quick testing of the RAG, with files from multiple modalities.
 * If using the provided sample_files, you can add "Private Cloud AI PDFs, cat image and Zuckerberg interview" as description.
 * Select your dataset, one the second panel of the left side of the UI.
 Make sure it is highlighted:
 ![dataset-highlight](images/dataset-highlight.png)
 * Upload your files on the right side.
 Chunking and embedding may take a few minutes.
 Make sure to wait until this is complete, with the green tick indicating that chunking and embedding are successful:
 ![data-embedded](images/data-embedded.png)
 * Once embedding is complete, you can start executing search queries, figuring out good questions to ask your document, and ensuring proper responses to your queries:

 ![search-test-1](images/search-test-1.png)
-* Note that that you can also make a search using an image, audio or video file, provided
+* Note that that you can also make a search using an image, audio or video file, provided a VL embedder and/or a VLM has been deployed and connected to the application:

 ![search-test-2](images/search-test-2.png)

 **4. Integrate the Multimodal RAG MCP server to Open WebUI and use it**:
-***Note: that from this point onwards, with successful RAG application import and dataset creation, any application able to leverage MCP server could be configured to use this RAG flow.
-Open WebUI is an example of such application, chosen from its user-friendly chat interface.** As an example, our [conversational toolbox demo application](https://github.com/ai-solution-eng/ai-solution-demos/tree/main/conversation-toolbox-demo) can be configured to use MCP tools.
+* **Note: from this point onwards, with successful RAG application import and dataset creation, any application able to leverage MCP servers could be configured to use this RAG flow.
+Open WebUI is an example of such application, chosen from its user-friendly chat interface.** As another example, our [conversational toolbox demo application](https://github.com/ai-solution-eng/ai-solution-demos/tree/main/conversation-toolbox-demo) can be configured to use MCP tools.
 * Make sure you have Open WebUI imported to your platform.
 Import it if not the case.
 Preferably use the latest helm chart available on our [frameworks repo](https://github.com/ai-solution-eng/frameworks/tree/main/open-webui)
 * Connect your chat model to Open WebUI, providing the endpoint and API token in the Admin Settings -> Connections tab
 * Go to the Admin Settings -> Integrations -> Click on the + sign to add a new connection, then fill the following:
   * Set Type to MCP Streamable HTTP
-  * Set URL to http://rag-mcp-server-mcp.<DEPLOYMENT_NAMESPACE>.svc.cluster.local:9090/mcp where <DEPLOYMENT_NAMESPACE> matches the namespace chosen when importing the multimodal RAG application
+  * Set URL to `http://rag-mcp-server-mcp.<DEPLOYMENT_NAMESPACE>.svc.cluster.local:9090/mcp` where <DEPLOYMENT_NAMESPACE> matches the namespace chosen when importing the multimodal RAG application
   * Name, ID and Description don't need specific values:

  ![owui-add-mcp](images/owui-add-mcp.png)
 * Chat with the model with access to your documents.
 Make sure to enable the MCP integration before starting to chat with your model, click on the "Integration" icon at the bottom of the chat box, then Tools, then ticking your MCP server.
 A wrench icon should appear:
 ![enable-rag](images/enable-rag.png)